 It can suck returning home from an exciting trip and back to normal everyday life.
-And with the Chinese New Year festivities slowly dying down, you start to realize that the March holidays are a distance away.
+And with the March holidays slowly dying down, you start to realize that the June holidays are a distance away.
 But here’s a guide on how to cope with post-vacation blues to keep the Monday blues at bay.

 Travelling can be an exhilarating experience.
 Whether you’re visiting a new place for the first time or returning to a favourite destination, the excitement and anticipation of having a break from your everyday routine are one of the most enjoyable parts of a vacation.
 Some come back with a refreshed state of mind but the rest of us…might be back with a renewed hatred for our jobs or schools.
 It is entirely normal that the fun wears off and the stark reality of returning to your everyday life can be more than a little disheartening.

 Post-vacation blues, also known as post-vacation stress disorder or post-travel depression (PTD), can affect anyone who has just returned from a vacation.
 It is a feeling of sadness, depression, or anxiety that can occur after a period of relaxation and enjoyment.
 The symptoms of post-vacation blues can manifest itself as feelings of sadness, anxiety, depression, lack of motivation, and difficulty in concentrating, as well as physical symptoms such as fatigue and insomnia.

 The first step in dealing with post-vacation blues is to understand that it is a real and common experience.
 Many people feel a sense of loss or disappointment when their vacation is over, and this is natural.
 However, it is important to recognize that post-vacation blues can be managed and overcome.